 Relax and unwind at Race Street Pier on the Delaware River Waterfront

 The park provides soaring views of the Ben Franklin Bridge and the wide expanse of the river.
-Sit on the terraced promenade and watch runners and trains pass by overhead, listen to Duck Boats splash into the water, and gaze out as the barges float slowly past.
+Sit on the terraced promenade and watch runners and trains pass by overhead, listen to wildlife splash into the water, and gaze out as the boats and barges float slowly past.

-The Pier is picnic-friendly, with a spacious lawn and manicured plantings, providing a vegetated park suspended over the river.
-On some nights, stay and watch musicians, outdoor movies, or one of the summer fireworks displays.
+The Pier is picnic-friendly and dog-friendly, with a spacious lawn and manicured plantings, providing a vegetated park suspended over the river.

 - The 37 large caliper Swamp White Oak (Quercus bicolor) trees were cultivated for four years at a nursery in Millstone, N.J for the World Trade Center Memorial at Ground Zero in New York City.